Yandex Cloud

 The password must be from 8 to 128 characters long.

-You can also generate a new password with Connection Manager.
-To do this, specify generate_password = true instead of password = "<new_password>".
+You can also generate a new password using Connection Manager.
+Do it by specifying generate_password = true instead of password = "<new_password>".

-To view the new password, select the cluster in the management console, go to the Users tab, and click View password in the the user's row.
-This will open the page of the Yandex Lockbox secret that stores your password.
-The new password version is labeled as Current.
+To view the new password, select your cluster in the management console, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
+The new password version is marked as Current.

 Note

-If the old password was generated, you cannot regenerate it using Terraform due to provider limitations.
+If the current password has been automatically generated, you cannot regenerate it using Terraform due to the provider limitations.

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.